jennahsuan/needle_seg_pk/README.md

 ## Other notes:
 - Before cropping the frames online in thhe code, a pre-cropped video experiment can also be tested.
 You can crop a single video into 3 videos by `Microsoft Clipchamp`, capture the frames of them and save them in three folders `L`, `C` and `R`.
 Then, set the `Data.prodigy_frame_dir` to the root of these three folders.

-- Crop frame and json code: [colab](https://colab.research.google.com/drive/1IDEzVgIBcPq9fVombAORn-TQ8SG4xLlT?usp=sharing#scrollTo=55a55FjP1onU)
+- Original code crop frame and json: [colab](https://colab.research.google.com/drive/1IDEzVgIBcPq9fVombAORn-TQ8SG4xLlT?usp=sharing#scrollTo=55a55FjP1onU)